Step 4 – Outputs and Outcomes

 A common mistake is to confuse outputs and outcomes with inputs.
 Inputs are the people, objects and resources you use to deliver your project or activities.
 For example, an educational charity may use teachers to deliver training.
 Here, the number of students receiving training is the output, as they benefit from the activity, and the teachers are the input, as they are helping to deliver the activity.

-Allchurches Trust has further tools to help with impact reporting on their advice and resources hub
+Allchurches Trust has further tools to help with reporting on their advice and resources hub

-, which aims to support charities to develop, implement and sustain successful projects, and to help them evaluate the impact of those projects.
+, which aims to support charities to develop, implement and sustain successful projects.